 The Nomadic Community Garden in London and where to find it

-This time last year we had a wander around and we said that the gardens just might be the coolest place to hang out in London right now.
+This time last year we had a wander around and we said that the nomadic community garden just might be the coolest place to hang out in London right now.
 Like a “giant den for adults” our advice was to get along to see it and now that we are well into spring, the gardens are coming into life once more and they’ve grown a lot since last year.

 It’s also the location for this years London edition of Meeting of Styles and it’s been the centre piece for that event for the past few years now.
 The gardens boast one particularly eye-catching wall and the murals created on that have been spectacular collaborative efforts.